 The UK’s best coastal spots for a spring swim revealed

-The UK is set to be the envy of Europe next week.
-Here’s where to make the most of the mini heatwave
+The UK is set to be the envy of Europe next week – Sarah Marshall shares where to make the most of the mini heatwave

 Parts of England will be hotter than Spain next week, with temperatures predicted to climb into the 20s.
 This comes as welcome news for Britons planning staycations, with new research revealing 81 per cent intend to holiday at home this year.